Vet Visits for Puppies: 6 Things New Pet Owners Should Know

 When you visit your vet for annual dog checkups, your veterinarian will conduct a thorough examination of your pet, checking for many different symptoms and potential health issues.

-Here’s some of the things your vet might ask you about or cover in the exam:
+Here are some of the things your vet might ask you about or cover in the exam:

 - Check vaccination status and administer boosters as needed